mmmyyc/ai-template/doc/day28-文档/doc.md

     *   Reduce the time and effort spent on manual formatting and design.
     *   Produce presentations that enhance communication and credibility.
 *   **Frustrations (with current AI PPT tools):**
-    *   AI altering or adding irrelevant content ("fluff") to their provided text.
+    *   AI altering or adding irrelevant content (“fluff”) to their provided text.
     *   Generic or poorly designed templates that require significant rework.
     *   Inconsistent or inappropriate font sizes and styles.
     *   Inability to handle data visualization (charts/tables) effectively.